sdetoni-prj/Fabric_LineageExtractor/README.md

 Version 1:

 The Table and Colums metadata are extracted via SQL queries whose source can be found in the MS documentation [here](https://learn.microsoft.com/en-us/sql/relational-databases/system-catalog-views/querying-the-sql-server-system-catalog-faq?view=fabric#_FAQ31)
-- Report sources metadata Pipeline json structures are extracted using Semantic Link Labs library by Michael Kovalsky et al. [https://github.com/microsoft/semantic-link-labs](https://github.com/microsoft/semantic-link-labs)
+- Report sources metadata and pipeline json structures are extracted using the Semantic Link Labs library by Michael Kovalsky et al. [https://github.com/microsoft/semantic-link-labs](https://github.com/microsoft/semantic-link-labs)
 - Upload to MS Purview is performed using examples of Pyapacheatlas by Will Johnson et al. [https://github.com/wjohnson/pyapacheatlas](https://github.com/wjohnson/pyapacheatlas)